 Paris is a terrific city to visit with kids.
 Simply strolling the streets is fun, and there’s always a patisserie with delectable pastries at hand or a café where you can sit down and have a snack or drink.
 During summer months, Paris even gets a beach – read about Paris Plage.
 And bonus for families: The Louvre, the Musee D’Orsay, and a number of other museums are free for kids up to 18 years old.
 It’s also free to tour the landmark Notre Dame Cathedral – read about this and other Paris Sightseeing with Kids.

-See also: Free (or Nearly Free) Things to Do in Paris, and Paris for Mother-Daughter Getaways.
+See also: Paris for Mother-Daughter Getaways.

 02 of 08